1. Sports

 What I was learning is that this superlite (50 grams) Fujikura Fit-On Gold shaft demands a smooth swing, and rewards that smoothness.
 Give this shaft a chance to get squared up and the ball will go.

 I didn't get it right that day, but I was interested enough to give it more time.
-A second range session showed enough improvement for me to take it to the course.
-Before the round, I had to commit to the smoother swing, and with that committment, I hit eight consecutive fairways before losing my mind and trying to go full-bore after a tee shot.
-Lesson learned - this is a smooth hitters shaft - but I was keeping the ball in play.
+A second range session showed enough improvement for me to take it to the golf course.
+Before the round, I had to commit to the smoother swing, and with that commitment, I hit eight consecutive fairways before losing my mind and trying to go full-bore after a tee shot.
+Lesson learned - this is a smooth hitter's shaft - but I was keeping the ball in play.

 The slightly closed face was helping keep the ball straight, the shaft and head had a lot of kick that kept me within 20 yards of some big hitters, and the ball was getting up in the air a lot higher than my usual ball flight.